InfoSeeking/Coagmento/core/readme.md

 ### Working On ###
 - Add soft deletes
 - Front end integration
+	- Use requirejs or something to better organize JS dependencies.
 - Unit tests for all endpoints and services
 - Make sure public projects are viewable
 - Developer documentation